 Final Observations & Exceptions

 In the sexual market place, average women are worth far more than average men.
-And that gives men a strong power advantage.
+And that gives women a strong power advantage.

 However, smart me who read smart blogs (wink, wink) can still turn that dynamic around.

-Or, even better, aim for a more equitable relationship.
+Or, even better, aim for a mutually-enriching, win-win relationship.

 Describing Facts, not Bashing Genders

 Finally, I am aware that this post might sound critical towards women.